 The National Pro Bono Manager is an experienced AGS senior executive lawyer who takes responsibility for the development and ongoing operation of the program, ensures application of any lessons learned and quality assurance processes, and manages its performance against targets as well as any risks.

-The quality and value of our pro bono work has been recognised with our selection as finalists in several awards.
-AGS was nominated as a finalist with the Arts Law Centre for the Law and Justice Foundation of New South Wales Pro Bono Partnership Award 2012.
+The quality and value of our pro bono work has been recognised in several awards including the Lawyers Weekly Australian Law Pro bono Award in August 2019, the ACLA Excellence in Corporate Social Responsibility Award in 2014 and the Arts Law Award in 2018.
+Were were also finalists in several awards, including a finalist with the Arts Law Centre for the Law and Justice Foundation of New South Wales Pro Bono Partnership Award 2012.
 We were also selected as 1 of 3 finalists in the Excellence in Corporate Social Responsibility category at the Australian Corporate Lawyers Association awards for 2011 and a finalist in the Burgess Paluch Pro Bono Award – one of the categories of awards presented by the Australian Lawyers Weekly.

 Please contact Geetha to find out more about our pro bono program or to apply for pro bono assistance.

 AGS supports the efforts of the Australian Pro Bono Centre and the Australian Law Students Association to provide information to law students and young lawyers about the opportunities to be involved in furthering social justice throughout their legal career.